 Everything runs smooth, although I will say the game has an incredibly laid back feel to it.
 It plays slow, but allows you to run multiple games and do other things.
 Characters look neat and have a fun charismatic style to them.
 The boards are interesting and provide enough difference to keep you interested.

 Hero Academy is an interesting game that you run while doing other things.
 Unless you have an incredibly active opponent the game seem to take hours.
 Which was great for me while I sat building videos and playing other games it filled the loading gaps.
 It’s neat, but not something your intensively watch.

-Review Done on Hero Academy for PC
+Hero Academy for PC